Planck 2018 results. IV. Diffuse component separation: CMB maps

 As discussed in Sect.~\ref{sec:misspix}, the half-mission and odd-even split maps contain a number of unobserved or poorly conditioned pixels.
 For split-map analysis, we therefore recommend additional unobserved pixel masks.
 These are produced by thresholding the $3\times3$ Stokes parameter condition number hit-count maps produced during mapmaking \citep{planck2016-l02,planck2016-l03}.
 The resulting unobserved pixel mask is further extended in a three-step iterative process in which the neighbours of each unobserved pixel have been masked.
 The bottom row in Fig.~\ref{fig:commonmask} shows the products of the temperature and polarization unobserved pixel masks for both the half-mission (left panel) and odd-even (right panel) splits.

 As a final mask-related issue, we note that the \Planck\ 2018 product delivery includes Wiener-filtered versions of each pipeline map, in which all high-foreground regions are replaced with a Gaussian constrained realization.
 For temperature, these regions are defined simply by thresholding the maximum difference between any of the four cleaned CMB maps at $100\muK$, and additionally removing all pixels excluded by the \smica\ processing mask.
 This mask is shown in Fig.~\ref{fig:inpaint}, and excludes 2\,\% of the sky.
 For polarization inpainting we conservatively adopt the common confidence mask defined above.
 In either case, we note that the inpainted CMB maps are primarily intended for publication and presentation purposes, rather than scientific analysis.
-For full scientific analysis purposes, we recommend corresponding processing of end-to-end simulations; however, these are not provided in the current release due to large data volume and processing costs.
+For full scientific analysis of the high-foreground-contaminated regions, we recommend corresponding processing of end-to-end simulations.
+These are, however, not provided due to large data volume and processing costs, although they may be generated by applying a Wiener filter code such as \commander\ \citep{seljebotn2017} to the cleaned CMB simulations that are provided.